 On the map, you'll find the locations of Arizona's national parks, monuments, and recreation areas.
 You'll notice that there are no federal parks in Maricopa County, where Phoenix is located and where most Arizonans live.

 There are several, however, within a few hours from most Greater Phoenix locations—close enough for a day trip if that's all the time you have.
 The parks noted on the map in red are within 120 miles of Phoenix.

-As you plan to visit Arizona's national parks, be aware that the weather is very different in different parts of the state, as are elevations of the parks.
+As you plan your visit to Arizona's national parks, be aware that the weather differs greatly in different parts of the state, as do the elevations of the parks.
 Dress accordingly, and be prepared for inclement weather in Northern Arizona during the winter.

 National Parks Within Two Hours of Phoenix

 North of Phoenix

 - Tonto National Monument (visitor center, cliff dwellings)

 - Montezuma Castle National Monument (museum, trails, cliff dwellings)